 - In this course, students are introduced to recent research and become familiar with the methodologies employed in public health and development studies.
 Students select and analyze relevant issues in consultation with program faculty.
 In most cases, topics grow out of lectures, briefings, and discussions of the Food Security, Nutrition, and Sustainable Development course.
 Students directly apply experience-based learning and interactive research skills.

-Discover Istria and Italy
+Discover Istria and Croatia

 You will spend about a week in the peninsula of Istria, which produces one of Europe’s highest quality olive oils and is famous for its truffles and Slow Food culture.
 Istria is at the crossroads of Germanic, Latin, and Slavic cultures.
 Here, you will enjoy the cultural diversity and rich culinary traditions of the Istrian region and consider the role of organic food production and sustainable agriculture and fisheries in fostering food security and public health.